kibertoad/toad-uri-js/README.md

 	import { parse, serialize, resolve, resolveComponents, normalize, equal, removeDotSegments, pctEncChar, pctDecChars, escapeComponent, unescapeComponent } from "uri-js";

 ## Breaking changes

+### Breaking changes from 4.x

+This is the first version that was forked from the original uri-js.
+Library no longer officially supports Node < 16.x (although it may still work - do your own testing), and a different solution for CJS/ESM publishing is used now.

 ### Breaking changes from 3.x